-The Crater Lake National Park Co. offers accommodations for park visitors.
-Rates for rooms at the Lodge range from \$2.75 to \$5.50 single and \$3.25 to \$7.50 double, European plan.
-American plan rates are \$3.50 per day higher per person.
+Rates for rooms at the lodge range from \$2.75 to \$5.50 single and \$3.25 to \$7.50 double, European plan.
+American plan rates are \$3.50 per day higher for each person.
 Children under 8 years, half rates.
-Housekeeping cabins rent for \$1.75 per day without linen and blankets, or \$2.50 with bedding.
-Cafeteria and store facilities are available.
+Cabins rent for \$1.75 per day without linen and blankets, or \$2.50 with bedding.
+Because available cabins are limited at the height of the season, it is advisable to make cabin reservations well in advance.
+Cafeteria and store facilities are available until September 19.

-MOTOR TRANSPORTATION.-Daily automobile service from Medford and Klamath Falls to Crater Lake Lodge is maintained by the Crater Lake National Park Co. from July 1 to September 19.
-The round-trip cost is \$8 per person and only round-trip tickets are sold.
-A visitor may enter by way of Medford and leave by way of Klamath Falls.
-The trip requires 21⁄2 hours from the latter place and 3 hours from the former.
+Motor Transportation. - Daily automobile service from Grants Pass and Klamath Falls to Crater Lake Lodge is maintained by the Crater Lake National Park Co. from July 1 to September 19.
+The round-trip cost is \$8 a person, and only round-trip tickets are sold.
+A visitor may enter by way of Grants Pass and leave by way of Klamath Falls.
+The trip requires $2\frac{1}{2}$ hours from Klamath Falls and 3 hours from Grants Pass.

-LAUNCHES AND ROWBOATS.-Rowboats may be hired at 50 cents per hour.
-Scheduled trips are made daily by launch to the Phantom Ship and Wizard Island, about 15 miles, at a cost of \$2 per person.
-Hourly trips are made to Wizard Island for \$1 per person.
-Fishing tackle may be rented at the boat landing.
+Launches and Rowboats .-- Rowboats may be hired at 50 cents per hour.
+Scheduled trips are made daily by launch to Wizard Island and the Phantom Ship, about 15 miles, at a cost of \$2 a person.
+Hourly trips are made to Wizard Island for \$1 a person.
+Fishing tackle may be rented or purchased at the boat landing.